piskvorky/gensim/docs/src/tutorial.rst

 Thus, according to TfIdf document representation and cosine similarity measure, the most similar to our query document `vec` is document no. 3, with a similarity score of 82.1%.
-Note that in the TfIdf representation, all documents which do not share any common features with ``vec`` at all (documents no. 4--8) get a similarity score of 0.0.
+Note that in the TfIdf representation, any documents which do not share any common features with ``vec`` at all (documents no. 4--8) get a similarity score of 0.0.
 See the :doc:`tut3` tutorial for more detail.

 ------